 Winter term is primarily focused on a single-term long team project, building a business model around a proposed solution to a problem.
 Each week, students will engage in "customer discovery" interviews and focus on developing one cell of the business model canvas.
-Each class will begin with 10 minute update presentations from each team, followed by a question period that includes feedback from the teaching team.
+Each team will be required to present a 10 minute update of their progress in class, every second week, followed by a question period that includes feedback from the teaching team.
 Each presentation will be graded according to the Weekly Update Rubric.
+Weekly updates will be a weekly feature of class time, with groups alternating which weeks they present.
+In between class presentations, students will be expeted to attend the weekly TA meetings to provide updates and get feedback on their projects.